smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 The approach is introduced at http://stackoverflow.com/questions/31527134/controlling-frame-rate-of-virtualdisplay, i.e.

 - Create a SurfaceTexture, construct a Surface from it, and give it to VirtualDisplay.
-- When SurfaceTexture fires frameAvailable callback, we can buffer the frame, and render the texture onto the MediaCodec's input surface by using GLES.
+- When SurfaceTexture fires onFrameAvailable callback, we can buffer the frame, and render the texture onto the MediaCodec's input surface by using GLES.

 The idea is illustrated as follows: